-The worrying problem concerning the Alt Right is the subversive influence being exerted on the minds of conservative youth who ordinarily would be more constitutional and patriotic in their values.
+The worrying problem concerning the Alt Right is the subversive influence being exerted on the minds of the conservative youth, who ordinarily would be more constitutional and patriotic in their values.
 In this, there are any number of subverting influences.
 Many of these are racist, or avowedly anti-Semitic, whilst others also espouse more collectivist, statist, totalitarian ideologies.

 The disingenuous use of labels particular the traditional ones of “Left” and “Right” in this are largely used to sway, but are increasingly irrelevant.
-Influences that have helped shape the movement have originated from both Communism, fascism, anarchism and National Socialism and there is a great debate as whether these specific ideologies themselves are actually of the Right or Left.
+Influences that have helped shape the movement have originated from both Communism, fascism, anarchism and National Socialism, and there is a great debate as whether these specific ideologies are actually of the Right or Left.
 Mindful of this, it is best to proceed impartially with a simple analysis of how these movements have influenced Alt Right.
 This will require showing clear links to these movements to determine this.

 Whilst it disavows the “Neo Nazi” tag, Alt Right’s publication arm Arktos has clear connections to Aleksandr Dugin’s Neo-Eurasian movement.
 This has called for a “consistent fascist fascism” for countering the threat of “western liberalism”.
 Arktos has it claims: